23W-GBAC/Johnbaby.github/README.md

 # Harvesting Innovation: Exploring the Transformative Uses of AI in Agriculture
 ![image](https://github.com/23W-GBAC/Johnbaby.github/blob/3d7e3d56f2c83600534627ac208630bf385586fd/AI%20Vehicles.jpg)

 Hello and welcome to my project, where I share my passion and curiosity for artificial intelligence (AI) and its applications in the agriculture sector.
 As a student of Health Informatics, I’m fascinated by how AI can help us solve some of the most pressing challenges and opportunities in the field of farming and food production.
-My project contains 4 blogs on uses and advancement of AI in agriculture , and an automation blog on weather analysis and decision support system using AI.
+My project contains 4 blogs on uses and advancement of AI in agriculture , and an automation project on weather analysis and decision support system using AI.

 AI is a broad term that encompasses the ability of machines to perform tasks that normally require human intelligence, such as perception, reasoning, learning, decision making, and problem solving.
 AI can be applied to various aspects of agriculture, such as crop and soil monitoring, pest and disease detection, livestock health management, intelligent spraying and weeding, aerial survey and imaging, produce grading and sorting, and more.